-We often get asked what the major differences between Poly and NXT are, and why we choose to use NXT lenses in our sunglasses.
-Here are the reasons:
+We often get asked what the major differences are between polycarbonate and Trivex and why we choose to use Trivex lenses in our sunglasses.
+Here's why:

-Aside from offering better visual clarity than polycarbonate, NXT is also stronger, lighter and more impact resistant than polycarbonate, making it the perfect lens for outdoor adventures.
-Not to mention, NXT’s resistance to stress and cracking makes for a durable lens material when it comes to combatting the normal wear and tear sunglasses experience in everyday life.
+Trivex is stronger, lighter and more impact resistant than polycarbonate, making it the perfect lens for outdoor adventures.
+Not to mention, Trivex resistance to stress and cracking makes for a durable lens material when it comes to combatting the normal wear and tear sunglasses experience in everyday life.

 How They Are Made

-A big difference between poly lenses and NXT is their manufacturing process.
+A big difference between poly lenses and Trivex is their manufacturing process.
 Polycarbonate lenses are injection molded.
 It is a quick process, resulting in a weaker material more likely to crack under stress.
-While NXT is made from a casting process, the material is filled into a cast and allowed to cure over time, several hours, before being removed.
+Trivex is made from a thermal casting process, where the material is filled into a cast and allowed to cure over time, several hours, before being removed.

-This process of casting and creating NXT material was first developed by the military as an advanced plastic to be used as a visual armor in helicopter and fighter jets; the requirements for a new visual shield were to be extremely impact-, temperature- and chemical-resistant while providing optimal clarity, which is why we chose to switch to NXT from Zeiss poly lenses back in 2018.
+Trivex was first developed by the military as an advanced material to be used as visual armor in helicopter and fighter jets.
+The requirements for a new visual shield were to be extremely impact, temperature and chemical-resistant while providing superior optimal clarity.

-After a decade of testing and development in the military aircraft field, the NXT material made its way into the eyewear industry, first in safety glasses and eye protection because of its impact and chemical resistant properties and then into the sport and fashion sunglasses world.
+After it's proven success in military aircraft, Trivex material its way into the eyewear industry, first in safety glasses and eye protection because of its impact and chemical resistant properties and then into the sport and fashion sunglass world.

 What About Glass?

-Because of these superior attributes, Breakline Optics has chosen NXT as our standard lens.
-Combined with our polarization process and our anti-fogging technology, NXT lenses are the best lenses in the sport, fishing, and active lifestyle eyewear industry.
-And as an active-lifestyle eyewear brand, Breakline was created to put together the toughest (and best looking) shades on the market, while still providing the optical clarity required for not just UV protection, but to actually enhance your visual performance.
+Because of these superior attributes, Breakline Optics has chosen Trivex as our standard lens.
+Combined with our polarization process and our anti-fogging technology, Trivex lenses are the best lenses in the sport, fishing, and active lifestyle eyewear industry.
+And as an active-lifestyle eyewear brand, Breakline was created to put together the toughest (and best looking) shades on the market, while still providing the optical clarity required for not just UV protection, but to enhance your visual experience.

-Since NXT lenses are lighter than polycarbonate lenses, we think that they're more comfortable to wear all day—and that's not just, like, our opinion, man.
+Since Trivex lenses are lighter than polycarbonate lenses, they're more comfortable to wear all day.
 Check out reviews of Breakline sunglasses to hear what others have to say.

-Do Polycarbonate or NXT block UV Rays Better?
+Do Polycarbonate or Trivex block UV Rays Better?

-Polycarbonate and NXT lenses both block 100 percent of the sun's UV rays.
+Polycarbonate and Trivexl enses both block 100% of the sun's UV rays.

 What factors go into sunglasses that are optimized for fishing?